Using the Stages of Team Development

 Behaviors

-During the Ending Stage, some team members may become less focussed on the team's tasks and their productivity may drop.
-Alternatively, some team members may find focussing on the task at hand is an effective response to their sadness or sense of loss.
+During the Ending Stage, some team members may become less focused on the team's tasks and their productivity may drop.
+Alternatively, some team members may find focusing on the task at hand is an effective response to their sadness or sense of loss.
 Their task productivity may increase.

 Team Tasks